Taxation Analytics Track Curriculum

 BUAC706Business Ethics for Accountants and Auditors (Core course)2 credits

-BUAC714Forensic Accounting (Core course)2 credits
+BUAC714Forensic Accounting/Auditing (Core course)2 credits

 Elective2 credits